 Top 11 Venture Capital Firms Investing in Insurance Startups

-Raising capital for your insurance startup?
-We've identified the top 11 VC firms that are actively investing to help you find the right partner.
+Securing funding for your insurance startup?
+This guide introduces 11 venture capital firms that are actively investing in the insurance space right now.

-• Venture capital firms like Wellington Management, Obvious Ventures, Moderne Ventures, and Recursive Ventures are notable backers of startups focused on insurance.
+• Top venture capital firms active in the insurance industry include Wellington Management, Obvious Ventures, Moderne Ventures, and Recursive Ventures, who are notable backers of startups in this sector.

-• If you are a startup leader raising or having just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay, all in one platform.
+• For founders who are raising or have just closed a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Insurance Are Right for Your Stage?